Advantages and Disadvantages Of Online Learning

 Online learning offers teachers an efficient way to deliver lessons to the students.
-Online learning has a number of tools such as videos, pdfs, podcasts and teachers can use all these tools as part of their lesson plans.
+Online learning has a number of tools such as videos, pdfs, podcasts, and teachers can use all these tools as part of their lesson plans.
 By extending the lesson plan beyond traditional textbooks to include online resources, the teachers are able to become more efficient educators.

 2. Accessibility of time and place

-Another advantage of online education is that it allows students to attend the classes from any location of their choice.
+Another advantage of online education is that it allows students to attend classes from any location of their choice.
 It also allows the schools to reach out to a more extensive network of students, instead of staying restricted by the geographical boundaries.
-Additionally, online lectures can be recorded, archived and shared for future reference.
+Additionally, online lectures can be recorded, archived, and shared for future reference.
 This allows the students to access the learning material at a time of their comfort.

 Thus, online learning offers the students accessibility of time and place in education.

 Another advantage of online learning is reduced financial costs.
-Online eductation is far more affordable as compared to physical learning.
+Online education is far more affordable as compared to physical learning.
 This is because online learning eliminates the cost points of student transportation, student meals, and most importantly, real estate.
 Additionally, all the course or study material is all available online, thus creating a paperless learning environment which is more affordable, while also being beneficial to the environment.